bintu27/UK-Skilled-Worker-visa-sponsorable-Jobs/README.md

 ## Features
 - Downloads the UK Home Office Register of Licensed Sponsors automatically.
-- Filters to technology/software-oriented sponsors.
+- Filters to technology/software-oriented sponsors offering the Skilled Worker route.
 - Scrapes QA/SDET/Automation roles from career pages with Playwright.
 - Rejects junior, manual-only, or contract roles and deduplicates across runs.
 - Scores each job against every PDF resume in `./resumes` via LLM or heuristics, selecting the best match per job.